dewitt4/Cloud-Custodain/README.rst

    Indexing of custodian metrics and outputs for dashboarding

 Sentry
-   Log parsing for python tracebacks to integrate with https://sentry.io/welcome/
+   Cloudwatch Log parsing for python tracebacks to integrate with https://sentry.io/welcome/